Magical Fairytale Towns & Villages in Europe

 You’ve heard of Gruyère cheese, but do you know where it comes from?

 Gruyères is a tranquil, picture-perfect medieval hamlet nestled in the foothills of the Swiss Alps.
-Come here to enjoy the charming cobblestone streets, impressive 12th-century castle, and of course some of the famous Gruyère cheese.
+Come here to enjoy the charming cobblestone streets, the impressive 12th-century castle, and of course, some of the famous Gruyère cheese.

 7. Ceský Krumlov, Czech Republic